top of page

 My Tri Ranking analyses your race results and shows where you rank in Britain.
 Here's more detail on our methodology...

-The all-in-one triathlon rankings include...
+The all-in-one rankings include...

 • Age-Groupers & Pros

-• Major British & international races (details further down)
+• British & major international races (details further down)

 Teacher Writing a Formula on a Blackboar